Wendie Woods, LPC-S, RPT-S, NCC

 Clinical Director & Lead Therapist

 Julia Stephenson is a Nationally Certified Counselor and a Licensed Professional Counselor with her Master of Science in Clinical Mental Health.
-Julia has been with Christian Changes Counseling and Recovery Center since 2014 and provides services as a Mental Health Therapist to individuals, couples and families, the elderly, and group therapy.
-As well as being the Clinical Director for Christian Changes Counseling.
+Julia has been with Christian Changes Counseling and Recovery Center since 2014, she is our Clinical Director and Lead Therapist providing services to individuals, couples and families, the aging, and group therapy.

 A Message From Julia – My strengths as a Licensed Professional Counselor include my ability to be authentic, share warmth and encouragement, and build a connection with my clients who represent diverse and unique backgrounds, life experiences, belief systems, and needs.
 I have a person centered and existential theoretical grounding but I do often use techniques and interventions from Cognitive Behavior Therapy (CBT); as well as, other treatment modalities.
 I am always open to my clients’ suggestions and participation regarding techniques, activities, and therapeutic interventions that they would like to include in sessions.
 Also, I recognize that a great value for many clients is having a supportive, skilled, and objective listener.
 I find that the power of words and verbal communication or the simple act of talking with another human being who knows how to listen, reflect, interpret, ask questions, and seek meaning alongside you is a perfectly complete form of helping and healing.